openbridge/airbridge/README.md

 ```

 ## Tracking Your Runs
-In the realm of data processing, especially when dealing with data synchronization or orchestration tasks, it's crucial to have a way to uniquely identify each execution or "job".
-This is especially true given the use of a state file informs Airbyte where you want to start or where you left off.
+In the realm of data processing, especially when dealing with data synchronization or orchestration tasks, it's crucial to have a way to identify each execution or "job uniquely."
+This is especially true given that a state file informs Airbyte where you want to start or where you left off.
 This is where the concept of a "Job ID" comes into play.

 #### What is a Job ID?
 A Job ID is a unique identifier assigned to a specific execution or "run" of a process or script.
-In the context of the Airbyte Docker Runner, passing a Job ID via **-j** serves as a unique tag that can differentiate one run of the script from another.
-This becomes especially important when multiple instances of the script might be running concurrently, or when you need to trace back the results, logs, or errors of a specific execution.
+In the Airbyte Docker Runner context, passing a Job ID via `-j` serves as a unique tag that can differentiate one script run from another.
+This becomes especially important when multiple instances of the script might be running concurrently or when you need to trace back the results, logs, or errors of a specific execution.

 #### Passing a Job ID
 In the context of the Airbyte Docker Runner, the Job ID can be provided via the -j or --job argument, allowing users or systems to determine the method of uniqueness that best fits their needs.
 If not provided, the script or system could default to generating one using a method like the above.